tobeva/tobeva.com/content/articles/narrative-driven-development/index.md

 project the next.
 And I can leave both of these narratives suspended at the end of the day, and not let them invade my life at home.

-We ruin narrative independence when we drag our own mood from task to task.
+We ruin narrative independence if we bring too much of our own mood into each situation, if we are overpowering the narrative.
-When we look at everything through the same tainted glasses.
-The good thing is your mood is like a bag of bricks, with practice you can learn to put it down.
-It’s simple, but not easy.
 If you are having trouble keeping narratives separate, you might need to debug yourself rather than your code.
-Maybe start with sleep, diet, exercise, and relationships.
+Experiment with sleep, diet, exercise, and spending time on relationships.
 Ask for help if needed.

 As an example of narrative independence, suppose your company is falling apart.
 There’s a lot of in-fighting and the financial outlook is getting